-Option 2 - Introduce an Amending Order to remove the requirement to deposit a hard copy of the DNS planning application to both the Welsh Ministers and LPA, where an application is made electronically.
-Introduce an Amending Order to extend the period for consultation responses
+Option 2 - Extend the period during which the requirement to deposit a hard copy of the DNS planning application to both the Welsh Ministers and LPA is disapplied, where an application is made electronically, and extend the period for consultation responses

 - 3.10.
 Applications for DNS are typically submitted electronically.
 During the COVID-19 outbreak, practical issues may arise with the deposit of hard copies as the relevant offices are not currently staffed for the purpose of receiving it, and receipt of it cannot always be verified. - 3.11.
-Option 2 would result in an amendment being made to the DNSPWO which removes the requirement for a hard copy to be submitted to be deposited with the Welsh Ministers and LPA, were the application made electronically, for reasons of practicality.
+The first 2020 order amended the DNSPWO by removing the requirement for a hard copy to be submitted to be deposited with the Welsh Ministers and LPA, were the application made electronically, for reasons of practicality. - 3.12.
+The amendment expires on 18 September 2020.

-- 3.12.
-There would be no additional financial cost to the Welsh Government.
-As offices are not currently staffed, there would be no facility to print the application.
-Officials must analyse all applications electronically. - 3.13.
+- 3.13.
+There would be no additional financial cost to the Welsh Government. - 3.14.
 All costs associated with the making of the legislation will be met from existing budgets.

-3.14.
+3.15.
 There would be no additional financial cost to LPAs.
 As offices are not currently staffed, there would be no facility to print the application.
 Officers must analyse all applications electronically.

-3.15.
+3.16.
 There would be a cost saving of approximately £260 per application.

-3.16.
+3.17.
 There are no direct benefits to the Welsh Government.

-3.17.
+3.18.
 There are no direct benefits to LPAs.

-3.18.
+3.19.
 COVID-19 has impacted upon the ability of the Development Industry to comply with the requirements of the DNSPWO.
-The change at option 2 will enable the Development Industry to continue to submit applications and comply with the relevant requirements.
+Maintaining the change at option 2 will enable the Development Industry to continue to submit applications and comply with the relevant requirements.